-Las Vegas Strip Shut Down After Gunman Barricades Himself in a Bus
+At Least 1 Dead in Shooting on Las Vegas Strip

+(LAS VEGAS) — A hospital spokeswoman says one person has died in a shooting on the Las Vegas strip.

-(LAS VEGAS) — Police say a gunman has barricaded himself inside a bus along the Las Vegas Strip, prompting a partial closure of the busy boulevard.
+Police say a gunman has barricaded himself inside a bus along strip, prompting a partial closure of the busy boulevard.

 The standoff began after a shooting was reported Saturday on Las Vegas Boulevard in the heart of the Strip near the Cosmopolitan hotel-casino.